 Apache Hive is an open-source data warehouse system used to query and analyze large datasets.
 Data in Apache Hive can be categorized into tables, partitions, and buckets.

-Hive Bucketing is the concept of breaking data down into ranges, which are known as buckets, to give extra structure to the data so it may be used for more efficient queries.
+Bucketing in hive is the concept of breaking data down into ranges, which are known as buckets, to give extra structure to the data so it may be used for more efficient queries.
 The range for a bucket is determined by the hash value of one or more columns in the dataset (or Hive metastore table).
 These columns are referred to as `bucketing` or `clustered by` columns.

 Apache Hive supports bucketing as documented here.
 A bucketed table can be created as in the below example: